karstenorm/calendar-proxy/README.md

 # calendar-proxy

-Simple tool that reformats calendar events from ics-file to make it readable on iPhone.
+Simple tool that reformats Kristiania calendar events from ics-file to make it readable on iPhone.

 **Before:**